UBC-MDS/van_houses/CONTRIBUTING.md

-# Contribution to the Credit Default Prediction Project
+# Contribution to the Vancouver Housing Dashboard Project

-This document provides instructions on how to submit a change request for our Credit Default Prediction project.
+This document provides instructions on how to submit a change request for our Vancouver Housing Dashboard project.
 We accept contributions and error corrections, irrespective of the technical expertise, project experience, nation, and background of the potential contributor, and we thank you for your effort in improving the project.

 ## Set Up Dependencies